MrZilinXiao/openai-manager/README.md

 Before using this tool, you are required to read the EULA and ToS of OpenAI L.P. carefully.
 Actions that violate the OpenAI user agreement may result in the API Key and associated account being suspended.
 The author shall not be held liable for any consequential damages.

 ### Design
+WIP; in short, this package helps you manage rate limit for each api_key for maximum number of requests to OpenAI API.

 ### Quickstart